-This shouldn’t be a tip but you’d be surprised at how many photographers, professionals and amateurs alike, end up having a mediocre event photography session because they didn’t have a final check on their equipment before the event.
-An entire event could go to waste over something as minor as forgetting to bring your memory card or something as major as not bringing waterproof casing for your cameras during bad weather.
+This shouldn’t be a tip, but you’d be surprised at how many photographers, professionals and amateurs alike end up having a mediocre event photo taking session because they didn’t have a final check on their equipment before the event.
+An entire event candid moments shot list could go to waste over something as minor as forgetting to bring your memory card or something as major as not bringing waterproof casing for your cameras during bad weather.
 Organization is key.

 Always check your equipment before any event.
 Always!!
 And it helps to keep a checklist.

-Make sure you have the right cameras, lenses, adequate batteries, and memory cards, stands, lighting, and whatever else you might need.
+Make sure you have the right camera setting, lens, adequate batteries, and memory cards, stands, lighting, and whatever else you might need.
 Trust me on this, I’m speaking from personal experience.
-I’ve had a photographer friend who showed up to an event without spare camera batteries.
+I’ve had a professional photographer friend who showed up to an event without spare camera batteries.
 Needless to say, his camera’s batteries died halfway through the event and he had to cover the rest of the event with his phone.
-But on the bright side, his clients seemed to like the photos so it wasn’t a complete disaster.
+But on the bright side, his clients seemed to like the event photos so it wasn’t a complete disaster.